MemVerge/splash/README.md

 A shuffle manager for Spark that supports different storage plugin.

 ## Vision
-Supply a fast, flexible and reliable shuffle manager for big data frameworks that allows different storage to plugin.
+Supply a fast, flexible and reliable shuffle manager that allows user to plug in his/her favoriate backend storage and network frameworks for holding and exchanging shuffle data.

 ## License
 [Apache License Version 2.0](LICENSE)

 ## Project Motivation

 *	Local shuffle has limitations on reliability and performance.
-Loose of a single node or local storage may seriously impact the performance of the whole cluster.
+Node or even just local storage failures may seriously impact the performance of the whole cluster.
-*	The performance of local disk IO is affecting the overall performance of the shuffle.
+*	The performance of local hard disk IO is affecting the overall performance when there is heavy shuffle.
-*	There is no easy/general solution to plugin external storage to existing shuffle service.
+*	There is no easy/general solution currently available to plug external storage into existing shuffle service.

 ## Deployment